edespino/cloudberry-site/docs/tutorial/create-users-and-roles.md

 ---
-title: "[101-1] Lesson 1: Create Users and Roles"
+title: "Lesson 1: Create Users and Roles"
 description: Learn how to create users and roles in the Apache Cloudberry with this helpful introduction.
 ---